alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-08-24-sufi-shaykhs-bulding-domes.md

 Indeed, it is the legislation of the All-Wise, All-Knowing, Who places things in their right positions.
 Allah (Exalted be He) says: "**Certainly your Lord is All-Wise, All-Knowing.**" [al-An'am: 83]

-Moreover, the Prophet (peace be upon him) said in an authentic Hadith: "**Do not sit on graves or perform Salah (Prayer) towards them.**" [^8] Our perfect Shari'ah combined forbidding people to excessively revere the dead by making Du`a' to them besides Allah (Exalted be He), seeking their help and offering Salah (prayers) while graves are in the direction of Qiblah, and making it forbidden to debase and offend the dead by sitting on their graves, walking over them, leaning on them, and throwing garbage on them.
+Moreover, the Prophet (peace be upon him) said in an authentic Hadith: "**Do not sit on graves or perform Salah (Prayer) towards them.**" [^8] Our perfect Shari'ah combined forbidding people to excessively revere the dead by making Du'a' to them besides Allah (Exalted be He), seeking their help and offering Salah (prayers) while graves are in the direction of Qiblah, and making it forbidden to debase and offend the dead by sitting on their graves, walking over them, leaning on them, and throwing garbage on them.
 All these practices are prohibited.

 Hence, the believer who seeks the truth knows that Shari'ah introduced moderation; not Shirk or offense and desecration.
-It is permissible to make Du`a' on behalf of the dead, to ask Allah (Exalted be He) to forgive them and to greet them when visiting their graves.
+It is permissible to make Du'a' on behalf of the dead, to ask Allah (Exalted be He) to forgive them and to greet them when visiting their graves.
 Nevertheless, they should never be asked in Du'a instead of Allah (Exalted be He), circumambulate around them or offer Salah while they are in the direction of Qiblah.
 It is permissible to seek assistance from someone who is alive, for people help one another.
 This is so as long as it is within the limits of legal permissibility and means, such as working in fields, factories and the like for this is an allowed tangible form of co-operation in possible allowable matters.

 On the other hand, seeking help from the dead and those who are absent using unallowable acts, is an act of Major Shirk, according to Ijma' (consensus) of scholars without any dispute concerning it between the Sahabah and those who followed them from among the people of knowledge, belief and insight.

 I again emphasize that building on graves and establishing Masjids or domes over them is an abominable act known to the people of knowledge, and the Islamic Shari'ah forbade them as they lead to Shirk.
 Muslim scholars, once again, should have Taqwa, wherever they are, and advise people and teach them the true Shari'ah of Allah, and should not be amiable with those who practice Shirk and Kufr.
 They should warn everyone, whether he is a ruler, poor, young or old that these things are unallowable and he should guide them to Allah's Shari'ah.
-It is their duty to do this everywhere and in every possible way, whether verbally, in writing, by composing a book or delivering sermons on Fridays or others, by phone, fax, or any possible means of communication that is available nowadays and can be used to convey Da`wah (calling to Islam) and guide people to Allah's Correct Path.
+It is their duty to do this everywhere and in every possible way, whether verbally, in writing, by composing a book or delivering sermons on Fridays or others, by phone, fax, or any possible means of communication that is available nowadays and can be used to convey Da'wah (calling to Islam) and guide people to Allah's Correct Path.
 Allah is the One Who grants success.

 ---